MarcusHoltz/marcusholtz.github.io/_posts/2024-03-23-opnsense-wireguard-vpn.md

 7. Protocol - UDP

-8. Source - 203.0.113.2

-9. Destination - 203.0.113.1

-10. Destination port - 51820

-11. Description - Allow WireGuard from Site B to Site A

-### Normalization rules for Site A's WireGuard

-By creating the normalization rules, you ensure that IPv4 TCP can pass through the WireGuard tunnel without being fragmented.
-Otherwise you could get working ICMP and UDP, but some encrypted TCP sessions will refuse to work.

-1. Go to Firewall ‣ Settings -> Normalization

-2. Press + to create one new normalization rule.

-3. Interface - WireGuard (Group)

-4. Direction - Any

-5. Protocol - any

-6. Source - any

-7. Destination - any

-8. Destination port - any

-9. Description - WireGuard MSS Clamping Site A

-10. Max mss - 1380 (default); it’s 40 bytes less than your WireGuard MTU

-11. Save the rule

-* * *

-## Firewall B rule go explain good now

-Many explain good now words.

-* * *

-### Site B - Sarah's Flower Shop Server - Firewall setup

-1. Go to Firewall ‣ Rules ‣ WAN

-2. add a new rule to allow incoming WireGuard traffic from Site A.

-3. Action - Pass

-4. Interface - WAN

-5. Direction - In

-6. TCP/IP Version - IPv4

-7. Protocol - UDP

-8. Source - 203.0.113.1

-9. Destination - 203.0.113.2
+8. Source - `Single host or Network` and set this to the remote site's WAN address: `203.0.113.1`

+9. Destination - `WAN address` set this to the WAN address to allow a WAN connection from our remote source.

-10. Destination port - 51820
+10. Destination port - `51820`

-11. Description - Allow WireGuard from Site A to Site B
+11. Description - `Allow WireGuard from remote Site A to this Site B`

 12. Press Save and Apply.

-### Normalization rules for Site B's WireGuard

-By creating the normalization rules, you ensure that IPv4 TCP can pass through the WireGuard tunnel without being fragmented.
-Otherwise you could get working ICMP and UDP, but some encrypted TCP sessions will refuse to work.

-1. Go to Firewall ‣ Settings -> Normalization

-2. Press + to create one new normalization rule.

-3. Interface - WireGuard (Group)

-4. Direction - Any

-5. Protocol - any

-6. Source - any

-7. Destination - any

-8. Destination port - any

-9. Description - WireGuard MSS Clamping Site B

-10. Max mss - 1380 (default); it’s 40 bytes less than your WireGuard MTU

-11. Save the rule

 * * *

-## Firewall rulez go explain good now a 2 b

-Many explain good now words. and many more information is it all fit here i know not

-* * *

-### Enable WireGuard on Site A and Site B
+## Verify WireGuard connection on Site A and Site B

+### Load new WireGuard configuration

+Ensure you are able to reset the WireGuard service to load the **new configuration**.

-Go to VPN ‣ WireGuard ‣ Settings on both sites and Enable WireGuard
+- Go to `VPN ‣ WireGuard ‣ Settings` on both sites and `check` and `uncheck` the `Enable WireGuard` and press `Apply`.

-Press Apply and check VPN ‣ WireGuard ‣ Diagnostics.
+- Go to the `Dashboard` on both sites and `reset services` from there.

+### Check WireGuard Logs

+To verify any of this is working correctly, go to `VPN ‣ WireGuard ‣ Diagnostics`.

 You should see Send and Received traffic and Handshake should be populated by a number.
 This happens as soon as the first traffic flows between the sites.

-Your tunnel is now up and running.
+> If you see this, your tunnel is now up and running.

-### Add a LAN gateway

-OPNSense makes it easy to add the LAN gateway.
-You want the Gateway IP to be the IP of whatever device is Site B.

-- Name

-- Interface

-- Gateway

-### Adding Routes

-Head to `System ‣ Routes ‣ Configuration`.

-You want the wireguard subnet to be routed in its entirety to and from that gateway so that access can be established and mapped by your router without the need to add firewall rules.
-With OPNsense there is one more step I had to take....

-`Firewall ‣ Settings ‣ Advanced ‣ Static route filtering` you will need to check the `Bypass firewall rules for traffic on the same interface` checkbox.